Glaslyn Ospreys, near Porthmadog, Gwynedd, North Wales

 In 2011 the male Osprey returned early, arriving on 17th March.
 Following the arrival of a female shortly afterwards, the pair settled into the nest and the female laid three eggs.
 All three eggs hatched that year, which was a cause for great celebration.

-RSPB have an excellent information and viewing centre at Pont Croesor near Porthmadog.
-It is open and manned by RSPB staff and volunteers each day from 10am to 6pm during the summer months.
+Glaslyn Wildlife has an excellent information and viewing centre at Pont Croesor near Porthmadog.
+It is open and manned by staff and volunteers.
+For opening times visit...

 Grid Ref: SH593413